PediaMedAI/pediamedai.github.io/content/team/wenqian.md

 University of Virginia

-*AI for Healthcare, Uncertainty, Bayesian ML*
+*AI for Healthcare, Uncertainty AI, Bayesian ML, AI for Social Good*